 Silk Road was an e-commerce website with an emphasis on user privacy.
 Using the cryptocurrency Bitcoin on the Tor browser, people anonymously exchanged a variety of goods—both legal and illegal—including drugs (most often small amounts of cannabis).

 A few months after its launch, Senator Chuck Schumer called for a federal investigation into Silk Road.
-The investigation was permeated by the schemes of corrupt federal agents now in prison and by a power struggle among competing law enforcement agencies that derailed the investigation.
+The investigation was permeated by the schemes of corrupt federal agents now in prison and derailed by a power struggle among competing law enforcement agencies.

 At trial, all mention of the corruption was hidden from the jury, as well as evidence that multiple people operated the top admin “DPR” accounts.
 After trial, it was discovered that someone using the DPR account logged into the Silk Road forum seven weeks after Ross was imprisoned.
 It was also later discovered that evidence used against Ross had been tampered with before trial, ostensibly by an additional corrupt agent.